 Well I spent some time brainstorming and a little bit of time researching and I’ve come up with an acronym to keep in mind when transitioning to temporary online instruction.
 Tell yourself to look for GAPS:

-You are likely frustrated or frightened of a sudden change in workspace, but remember that most of your students are probably feeling the same way.
+You are likely feeling frustrated or frightened of a sudden change in workspace, but remember that most of your students probably feel the same way.
 As you design due dates and determine what your students will do with their time at home, consider their abilities when working at home.
 Ask yourself: will all my students have access to these materials?* Will my students be juggling other stressors in their life related to this emergency?
-How much other homework is being given by other classes?
+How much other homework is being given in other classes?
 Above all, if a student is struggling with the transition to online, make yourself available and be gracious in helping them cope with this change.
 Consider having “office hours” and hosting a Google Hangout once a week so students can chat with you if they have questions.

 *Note: Do not require students to continue to work online unless your school mandates this.
 Not all schools or families are equipped for this setup!